Last updated 9:45 am 10 May 2022

 Kua whakaturehia te mau i ngā uwhi mata

-Face coverings are mandatory
+Face masks are mandatory

 - You can use public transport to travel throughout the Tāmaki Makaurau region.